polywrap/wrap-integrations/protocol/ethereum/provider/README.md

-# @polywrap/uri-resolver-interface
+# @polywrap/ethereum-provider-plugin

-Interface for extendable WRAP URI resolvers.
+Plugin for interacting with Ethereum.